reach-sh/reach-lang/docs/src/rsh/errors/index.md

 ## {#RE0135} RE0135

-This error indicates that you attempted to createa `{!rsh} Data` instance with no variants.
+This error indicates that you attempted to create a `{!rsh} Data` instance with no variants.
 This is not allowed.

 ## {#REP0000} REP0000